Why this project?

 Caleb Elfenbein, an associate professor of history and religious studies at Grinnell College, is primary investigator, serving as editor and contributor.

 Chloe Briney, while a student at Grinnell College, served as a contributor, collecting and entering data and participating in data coding discussions.
+She was the first student collaborator on the project.

 © Caleb Elfenbein